yogigyle/yogigyle.github.io/elements.md

 				<header class="major">
 					<h3>Ditching Expectations</h3>
 				</header>
-				<p>Here is my take on how expectations of oneself in yoga serve as a distraction from the most beneficial aspect of learning new poses –  the discipline of patience, learning how to listen to your breath, and cultivating self-awareness.</p>
+				<p>Here is my take on how expectations of oneself in yoga serve as a distraction from the most beneficial aspects of learning new poses –  the discipline of patience, learning how to listen to your breath, and cultivating self-awareness.</p>
 				<ul class="actions">
 					<li><a href="{% post_url 2021-02-20-expectations %}" class="button">Continue Reading</a></li>
 				</ul>